 This page gives information about our performance in a range of areas, both statutory standards (as set by The Financial Services and Markets Act 2000 (FSMA) and other legislation) and voluntary commitments.
-It covers 60 service standards on activities including dealing with regulatory applications, telephone enquiries, and other correspondence.
+It covers 60 service standards on activities including dealing with regulatory applications, telephone enquiries and other correspondence.
 This page focuses on our performance for the period 1 April 2019 to 31 March 2020.

 We describe our commitments in 3 sections, each of which relates to our Mission: